 2. Approach each case individually.

 No two personalities or voices are exactly alike.
 While certain fundamental principles apply to all voices, there are infinite ways to achieve desired results from individual students.
-My “method” then is that I have a different and flexible approach with each student, tailored to that individual’s learning style, personality, and unique vocal qualities.
-My approach is essentially holistic and creative in style.
+So, my “method” is to have a different and flexible approach with each student.
+The approach is tailored to that individual’s learning style, personality, and unique vocal qualities.
+Thus, my approach is essentially holistic and creative in style.

-3) Establish and maintain a solid foundation in technique based on principles of efficiency, coordination, flexibility and natural sound production.
+3. Establish and maintain a solid foundation in technique based on principles of efficiency, coordination, flexibility, and natural sound production.

-Good musicianship is inseparable from good technique, and vice-versa; each enhances the other.
+Good musicianship is inseparable from good technique, and vice-versa.
+Each enhances the other.
 Singing is “energy in motion, stimulated by e-motion.”
 (Thomas Houser, Ph.D.)

-5) Strive to instill confidence and self-reliance.
+5. Strive to instill confidence and self-reliance.

 ©Jeffrey D. Ballard.